What Is an Accumulator Bet? Explained With ₦ Examples for Nigeria

 What is an accumulator bet?

-An accumulator combines multiple selections into one bet.
+An accumulator — also called a multibet or multiple bet in Nigeria — combines multiple selections into one bet.
 Every selection must win for the accumulator to pay out.

 Why do Nigerians use accumulators?